 System operations, maintenance and construction — that’s what we do every day to stay on top of over 700 miles of water mains and thousands of valves, hydrants and meters.

-The icons indicate whether the role requires certification or a college degree.
+The icons indicate whether the role requires State of California certification or a college degree.
 Explore our job descriptions to learn more.

 Excavate, build and repair water mains, service lines and other parts of the distribution system.

 Maintain and repair over 16,000 valves throughout the distribution system.